evawlve/Lab2/lab2.md

-The handlerequest method is called on upon entering the website, I get the path from the URL and check if it says "add-message", if so, I then get the query splitting it at the '='.
+The handlerequest method is called on upon entering the website, I get the path from the URL and check if it says "add-message", if so, I then get the query and split it at the '='.
 Finally I concatenate the string after the '=' to the original string which started off as an empty string!

 **Inputs:**